-In terms of Vit-D production, the time of day, time of year and altitude determine the quality of sunlight received.
+In terms of Vitamin D production, the time of day, time of year and altitude determine the quality of sunlight received.

 Time of Day.
 Sunlight is most direct closer to midday.
-When we expose our skin to sunlight at this time more Vit-D is produced.
+When we expose our skin to sunlight at this time more Vitamin D is produced.

-A good rule of thumb is if your shadow is longer than you are tall, you’re not making much Vit-D.2
+A good rule of thumb is if your shadow is longer than you are tall, you’re not making much Vitamin D.2

 Sun Blocking and UV-B Filtering

-Vit-D production is reduced by anything that decreases the intensity of the sun’s rays.
-In addition to the earth’s atmosphere and cloud cover, elements on the surface such as air pollution and smog, glass windows, clothing, and sunscreen can block and filter out the UV-B rays required for making Vit-D.
+Vitamin D production is reduced by anything that decreases the intensity of the sun’s rays.
+In addition to the earth’s atmosphere and cloud cover, elements on the surface such as air pollution and smog, glass windows, clothing, and sunscreen can block and filter out the UV-B rays required for making Vitamin D.